Wet into Wet

 The most magical — and most unpredictable — watercolour technique

 Almost every wet-into-wet decision depends on timing.
-Watercolour paint passes through three stages:
+Watercolour paint passes through roughly five stages:

 - Very wet — paint flows freely, colours spread wide